GasiorMateusz/DietPlanner/README.md

 - Integration with external recipe databases or URL imports.
 - Social features (sharing, commenting, etc.).
 - A dedicated mobile application.
-- Creation or management of multi-day meal plans.
 - A separate "Patient" entity (plans are identified by name).
-- Automatic recalculation of nutrition values after manual edits in the editor.

 ## Project Status